UoMResearchIT/training/induction.md

 but extra courses can be added throughout the year if required.

 ## Setting the schedule
-The training coordinator (Gerard Capes) books a PC cluster for a number of dates throughout the year, and then allocates the courses based on the availability of the trainers.

-[Current schedule]

-I create a new appointment in the email calendar system, and invite the trainer, helpers, and Research IT News, in the hope that everyone who needs to know the details can see them in one place.
-This doesn't always work as intended
-(maybe staff accept but don't send a response to the event, so their acceptance doesn't show correctly to the event organiser) but no system is foolproof.

-If in doubt, OWA (webmail) seems to be reliable in this regard.

-Research IT News is invited to the event for promotional and scheduling purposes.
-Gillian Sinclair writes the Research IT News newsletter which includes training course details.

 I aim to schedule the courses mid-week, because it doesn't interfere with anyone taking a long weekend, and anecodotally it gives better attendance.

 The PC cluster booking system for each year is only made live over the summer --- normally August.
 The system for this is now https://resourcebooker.manchester.ac.uk/

+I typically book a PC cluster for a number of dates throughout the year, and then the courses can be allocated based on the availability of the trainers.

+[Current schedule]

+Course instructors should:
+- choose available dates from this [spreadsheet]
+- create new events in the [training catalogue]
+- find helpers for their course - volunteers in the [spreadsheet]
+- create an Outlook calendar event and invite helpers and ResearchITNews@manchester.ac.uk

+Research IT News is invited to the event for promotional and scheduling purposes.
+The Research IT News newsletter promotes training, so this is the easiest way to communicate the course details.

 If there is anyone on the waiting list when the course schedule is set for the year, I usually clear the waiting list onto the first event before advertising the schedule